Adviser Outlook, April 2019

 We have no doubt that another recession is a given, what we can’t tell you is when it will start or how long it will last.
 Based on just a handful of data points, on average, recession followed an inverted yield curve by about 13 months (the range of lag over the last five occurrences was nine to 17 months).
 During the period between the yield curve inverting and a recession’s start, the stock market gained an average of about 6%.
 In that light, we think recession concerns are premature.

-We’re actively assessing the risks and opportunities in the market, as are the fund managers we invest with.
+We’re actively assessing the The probability that an investment will decline in value in the short term, along with the magnitude of that decline.
+Stocks are often considered riskier than bonds because they have a higher probability of losing money, and they tend to lose more than bonds when they do decline. and opportunities in the market, as are the fund managers we invest with.
 Adviser Investments clients rest assured that we are focused on the facts we know and will continue to invest their assets using the risk-aware investment discipline that has served them well over the past 25 years.
 Partnering with our clients to help them reach their long-term investment and financial planning objectives is our sole focus.
 If you would like to know more about Adviser Investments’ approach to the markets, wish for a review of your own portfolio or would like to talk in detail about how our wealth management experience can help you secure your future, please call us.
 As the Adviser You Can Talk To, we’re always happy to help.

 Our statements and opinions are subject to change without notice and should be considered only as part of a diversified portfolio.
 You may request a free copy of the firm’s Form ADV Part 2, which describes, among other items, risk factors, strategies, affiliations, services offered and fees charged.